Fights over two issues that threaten civilian jobs and pay raises already are beginning in Congress just months after last year's wrangling ended.

 The first, and perennial, debate is over pay parity.
 President Bush has again proposed a larger raise for members of the military than for civilian employees in his 2006 budget - 3.1 percent versus 2.3 percent.

 It's the president's fifth such attempt, but so far Congress has overturned the disparity every year.

-Despite the streak, civilian workers worry -- and fiscal conservatives hope -- that the pattern will cease every year.
-Civilians have not received smaller raises than the military since 1986, according to the 2005 Federal Employees Almanac.
+Despite the streak, civilian workers worry - and fiscal conservatives hope - that the pattern will cease every year.
+Civilians haven't received smaller raises than the military since 1986, according to the 2005 Federal Employees Almanac.

 Pro and con: Advocates for lean government consider smaller civilian raises a necessary cost-saving measure amid a rising federal deficit and budget.
 Last year's discrepancy, if Congress had approved it, would have saved $2.2 billion, said Pete Sepp of the National Taxpayers Union, a group pressing for smaller government and tax cuts.